Dear Healthcare Providers and Laboratory Personnel:

-The Colorado Newborn Screening Program is currently conducting population phase testing for Pompe and MPS-1.
-Reporting for Pompe and MPS-1 is scheduled to begin on June 14, 2022.
+The CONBSP population based testing and reporting for Pompe and MPS-1 went live on June 21, 2022.
 The analyte for Pompe is an enzyme acid alpha-glucosidase (GAA).
 For MPS-1 the analyte is an enzyme alpha-L-Iduronidase (IDUA).
-Normal ranges for these analytes will be available in the middle of May.
 Abnormal results may require additional genetic testing and biochemical testing prior to notifying the families.
 Report language will reflect that the testing is not complete and additional testing is being performed.
 Once confirmed the reported result will be updated to ‘normal’ or ‘abnormal’.
 Abnormal results will be called out to the primary care provider and specialists at Children’s Hospital Colorado.

-Population phase testing for X-ALD will begin in July 2022.
+Population phase testing for X-ALD will begin this fall.
 X-ALD will run as part of a panel on new mass spectrometers.
 Currently, we are validating the new instruments and reagents.
-Reporting for X-ALD will begin in early fall of 2022.
 The analyte for X-ALD is C26:0 Lysophosphatidylcholine (C26:0-LPC).
 Normal ranges for this analyte will be available in early September.
 Abnormal results may require additional testing.
 Report language will reflect that the testing is not complete and additional testing is being performed.
 Once confirmed, the report will be updated to reflect a ‘normal’ or ‘abnormal’ result.
 Abnormal results will be called out to the primary care provider and specialists at Children’s Hospital Colorado.

 If you have any questions please contact Greg Bonn, Newborn Screening Program Manager, (720) 830-8992 or email@example.com.